In this list of reviews and buying guide, we take a look at the best Bluetooth meat thermometers for BBQ and grilling.

 These thermometers take advantage of existing technology.
 You just buy the thermometer, download the app to your phone, and you’re ready to start grilling.

 The downside of Bluetooth is it tends to be “line of sight.”
 That means walls, trees, and even other devices can interfere with the signal.

 Just because it says you can read it “150 feet away” doesn’t mean it will work that far unless you live in a field.
-Even the very best bluetooth meat thermometer will not reach it’s stated distance through multiple thick walls of your home.
+Even the very best Bluetooth thermometer will not reach it’s stated distance through multiple thick walls of your home.